ErikVerheul/OneBacklog/README.md

 - <b>epics</b> which consists of
 - <b>features</b> which consists of
 - <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
-- <b>tasks</b> (NOT IN MVP) and
+- <b>tasks</b> (TO DO) and
-- <b>multiple requirement areas</b> (NOT IN MVP) can be maintained on the feature level across products.
+- <b>multiple requirement areas</b> (TO DO) can be maintained on the feature level across products.
 <p>All items sit in a tree structure.
 Epics, features and pbi's cannot exist without their parent.
 It is impossible to create orphans.
 No need to fix these relationships as a afterthought.</p>

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The tool assumes that products are independent of each other except for the requirement area.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of the feature and used for filtering.<br />
 Features have (business) value.
 Delivering the high priority features first is the aim of all participants.<br />
-Priorities are set on pbi level.
-It is the responsibility of the PO to select the pbi's of the most important feature first.<br />
+Priorities are set on every level.
+Eg. when feature A has a higher priority than feature B all its pbi's have a higher priority than any pbi in feature B. It is the  the PO who selects the most important epics and the features within.<br />
 The owning team is an attribute of the pbi and used for filtering.
 A user can be member of one or more teams.
 A guest is not a member of a team.<br />
-When multiple databases are created products defined in different databases are considered completely independent.<br />
+When multiple databases are created, products defined in different databases are considered completely independent.
+However the user database with the authorizations is shared over all products.<br />

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.